Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - Two or more firms create new business entity seperate from its parent
 - The parents firms share ownership of the net business entity

+Joint venture is its own legal entity, and if sued it is itself not the parent companies that get sued

 PROS:
 - Acess to expertise and contacts in local markets when expanding internaionally (International partner)
 - Reduce political risk